 As illustrated in Fig. 5, LPJ-wsl captured the spatial pattern of simulated wetlands well with lower estimates of the total wetland area in low-water season compared to the JERS-1 observed maps.
-Differences between Hess2015 and LPJ-wsl maps were primarily in two regions, Maranon-Ucayali region of Peru (MUP, 3-7° S, 73-77° W) and Llanos de Moxos in Bolivia (LMB, 11-17° S, 60-68° W).
+Differences between Hess2015 and LPJ-wsl maps were primarily in two regions, Marañón-Ucayali region of Peru (MUP; 3-7° S, 73-77° W) and Llanos de Moxos in Bolivia (LMB; 11-17° S, 60-68° W).
 LPJ-wsl shows higher wetland coverage in MUP while Hess2015 indicates high wetland fraction in LMB in high-water season.
 Global satellite products largely ignore the LMB region that was partly captured in LPJ-wsl, indicating that LPJ-wsl using hybrid TOPMODEL approach can yield estimates closer to those of fine-resolution mapping, while large-scale satellite products are likely to underestimate Amazon wetland extent because of their coarse spatial resolution that limit the ability to detect inundation outside of large wetlands and river floodplains (Hess et al., 2015).

-In order to evaluate the effect of wetland parameterization on CH4 emission estimates, two estimates of CH4 from LPJ-wsl over the WSL regions were compared with observation-based estimate from Glagolev et al. (2011) (Fig. 6).
-The 3 year mean estimates on annual total emission from non-calibrated TOPMODEL is 6.29 ± 0.51 TgCH4 yr-1, falling into the upper part of range from land surface models and inversions (Bohn et al., 2015b), while the calibrated version maintains lower level of CH4 emission with 4.07 ± 0.45 TgCH4 yr-1, which is close to the estimate of Glagolev et al. (2011) (3.91 ± 1.29 TgCH4 yr-1).
-In addition, calibrated TOPMODEL reproduces a good spatial pattern with relatively stronger emissions in Taiga forests and majority of emission in central region (55-65° N, 65-85° E).
-The non-calibrated result shows relatively less spatial variability in emission, likely due to the area bias of simulated wetlands.
-We also compared our estimate with recent CARVE airborne observations for Alacka during 2012.
-Our aclibrated TOPMODEL close follo well into the range of re
+To evaluate the effect of F{max} calibration on CH4 emission estimates, two estimates of CH4 (with and without F{max} calibration) over the WSL regions were compared with observation-based estimate from Glagolev et al. (2011) (Fig. 6).
+The 3-year mean annual total emission from original version is 6.29 ± 0.51 Tg CH4 yr-1, falling into the upper part of range from land-surface models and inversions (Bohn et al., 2015), whereas the calibrated version is close to the estimate of Glagolev et al. (2011) (3.91 ± 1.29 Tg CH4 yr-1)